jamesjharper/integra8/examples/README.md

 `Tests`, `Setups` and `Tear downs` can all be declared `async` and your runtime of choice can be enabled via the `tokio-runtime` or `async-std-runtime` feature flag.

-> Integra8 internally requires an async runtime, so even if you do not require async functionality,
+> Integra8 internally requires an async runtime, so if you do not require async functionality,
 > you will still need to enable either the `tokio-runtime` or `async-std-runtime` feature flag for
 > Integra8 to compile.
 >